Values of finite distortion: Reshetnyak's theorem, the Liouville theorem, and the Lusin (N) -property: Introduction

-In recent years, a theory of \emph{quasiregular values} has emerged, providing single-value analogues of many fundamental results in the theory of quasiregular mappings.
-The origins of the theory trace back to a definition by Astala, Iwaniec, and Martin \cite[Section 8.5]{iwaniec2001geometric}, where they formulate an $n$-dimensional counterpart to a class of mappings used in the solution to the planar Calder\'on problem by Astala and P\"aiv\"arinta \cite{astala2006calderon}.
-The term ``quasiregular value'' was later coined in a series of papers by Kangasniemi and Onninen \cite{kangasniemi2022heterogeneous, kangasniemi2024correction, kangasniemi2025single, kangasniemi2024quasiregular, kangasniemi2024linear}, where the basic theory of these mappings was developed; see also the recent result \cite{heikkila2025quasiregular} by Heikkil\"a and Kangasniemi.
+Recently, a theory of \emph{quasiregular values} has emerged, providing single-value analogues of several fundamental results in the theory of quasiregular mappings.
+The origins of the theory trace back to a definition by Astala, Iwaniec, and Martin \cite[Section 8.5]{iwaniec2001geometric}.
+A systematic framework was subsequently developed by Kangasniemi, Onninen, and Heikkil\"a in a series of papers \cite{kangasniemi2022heterogeneous,kangasniemi2024correction, kangasniemi2025single,kangasniemi2024quasiregular, kangasniemi2024linear,heikkila2025quasiregular}.